um33/dentistimo/README.md

       10.3 The landing page should show the users contact details of the management team

-11. The system shall allow the user to see the user’s previous and upcoming bookings Notification
+11. The system shall allow the user to see the user’s previous and upcoming bookings

 12. The system shall have a component to handle the sending of email notifications to user about their upcoming bookings